Server Certificate Course

-Our Georgia alcohol server certificate course certifies to sell and serve alcoholic beverages responsibly.
-Our Serving Alcohol Georgia Responsible Alcohol Server Course certificate simple and hassle free.
-This Serving Alcohol course is often referred as the Georgia bartender license or Georgia seller/server permit.
+Our Georgia alcohol server certificate course certifies you to sell and serve alcoholic beverages responsibly.
+It's simple to earn and only takes a couple of hours.
+Within the day, you'll be receive your certificate immediately after it's completion.
+This Serving Alcohol course is often referred as the Georgia bartender license or Georgia seller server permit.

 We recognize that you are busy and alcohol training maybe not on the forefront of your mind.
 We aim to give you accurate knowledge and quickly bring you "up to speed" with the most recent laws.
 Some of our information may seem common knowledge.
 But, as you do, we take your profession very seriously.
 Your decisions, while serving alcohol, could make a dramatic difference in another person's life.
 With a little of your time and our training, we will help you become a safer alcohol seller or server and increase your tips.
 Select your course, click Enroll Now, complete the course and print your free certificate and wallet card all within a couple of hours.

 You will learn how to be a responsible server and seller of alcohol.
 Knowing how alcohol affects the body and how to recognize the effects of alcohol with your customers is key as knowing how to intervene when as customer has had too much.
 Knowing how to accurately check IDs and to recognize minors who to use them is taught within this course.
 Overall, you will know how to protect yourself and the establishment from liability.

 This course takes 3 hours or less depending on the individual.
 It's easy to begin and complete in one sitting or take our training course at your leisure.
 Leave and come back to the course as many times as needed.
 When you return, the training will pick up where you last had left.